-Agencies are routinely expected to implement all program standards in order to become accredited.
-Exceptions to this rule are granted only when:
+Agencies are expected to implement all program standards in order to become accredited.
+However, the following exceptions may apply:

 - A local law or agreement takes precedence.
-Program standards and definitions approved by the New York State Law Enforcement Agency Accreditation Council are not intended to replace or circumvent any legal requirement that may apply to individual agencies.
-The Council recognizes that State and local laws, Codes, Rules and Regulations, and current bargaining agreements are binding in nature and supersede program standards and definitions. - 2.
-Implementation is not feasible because a standard clearly does not apply to a particular organization.
-A standard may thus be deemed "not applicable by function" if it is based on a premise that is inconsistent with the agency's method of operation.
-Standard 42.4, for example, addresses the operation of special purpose motorized vehicles, vessels and aircraft.
-This standard does not apply to agencies that only use patrol vehicles. - 3.
-The standard applies but has been specifically waived by the Accreditation Council (see section 6035.4 of the Accreditation Program Rules and Regulations).
+The Council recognizes that State and local laws, Codes, Rules and Regulations, and current bargaining agreements are binding in nature and supersede program standards and definitions.
+(Examples of this include Standard 13.1, Performance Evaluations.
+Some collective bargaining agreements prohibit the use of performance evaluations, thus rendering the agency unable to meet this standard for employees represented through that agreement.) - 2.
+A standard is based on a premise that is inconsistent with the agency's method of operation.
+(Examples of this include Standard 42.4 which addresses the operation of special purpose motorized vehicles, vessels and aircraft.
+Agencies that use only patrol vehicles would not be able to meet this standard in the conventional way.
+In addition, Standard 50.6 governs the use of aids for the detection of deception.
+Agencies that do not own this type of equipment would not be able to meet this standard in the conventional way.) - 3.
+The standard has been specifically waived by the Accreditation Council (see section 6035.4 of the Accreditation Program Rules and Regulations).